woltapp/memories/README.md

 ## Vocabulary
 - Working set: the amount of memory a program requires at some time interval.
 For example, handling HTTP rqeuest headers might have working set of a few kB but then as a response, server creates in-memory a big image of 5 MB before sending writing it to response.
 Here working set of one response is ~5 MB.
-- Garbage collection: Automated process of finding objects that are no logner in use and freeing their memory.
+- Garbage collection: Automated process of finding objects that are no longer in use and freeing their memory.
 - Allocation rate: How much memory we're using by the new objects we're creating within some timeframe.
 Usually measured as MB/s.
 - JMX: Java Management Extensions is technology

-Two ways to look at memory: allocation rate & largest working set
+Two ways to look at memory: rate of allocating data & largest working set.

 ## What is garbage collection?